simonvanderveldt/simonvanderveldt-overlay/README.md

 # simonvanderveldt-overlay

-My overlay with stuff that isn't available upstream or in other overlays.
+Overlay with stuff that isn't available upstream or in other overlays.